 As a first step, a draft economic impact analysis was completed in the spring of 2013.
 This analysis revealed positive projections for increased visitation and spending, GDP growth and regional employment opportunities.
 In fall 2013, community working groups began developing a draft Statement of Universal Values and identifying places that illustrate these values.

-In 2014, a Strategic Direction document was drafted and the Advisory Committee decided to move forward with the Tr’ondëk-Klondike nomination.
+In 2014, a Strategic Direction document was drafted and the Advisory Committee decided to move forward with the nomination of “Tr’ondëk-Klondike”.
 Working groups started drafting the site’s boundaries with participation from representatives of the Klondike Placer Miners’ Association and the Yukon Chamber of Mines.

-The Tr’ondëk-Klondike nomination project picked up momentum in 2015, as technical and thematic research papers on architecture, fishing, and placer mining were commissioned.
+The Tr’ondëk-Klondike nomination project picked up momentum in 2015, as research papers on architecture, First Nations land use, and placer mining were commissioned.
 The Advisory Committee and project team continued to refine the site’s values and physical boundaries, and started writing the nomination dossier.
-Looking ahead to successful designation as a World Heritage Site, the Advisory Committee partners are also working on a future site management plan for Tr’ondëk-Klondike.